-- 1. Student Achievement-Results: Effective school leaders make student learning their top priority and achieve results on the school's student learning goals.
-They demonstrate proficiency in: - prioritizing time, energy, and resources on student learning - development and implementation of quality standards-based curricula - · data analysis for instructional improvement - · planning and goal setting focused on student achievement - sharing evidence of student improvement. - Instructional Leadership: Effective school leaders work collaboratively to develop and implement an instructional framework that aligns curriculum with state standards, effective instructional practices, student learning and assessments.
-They demonstrate proficiency in: - understanding student learning requirements, academic standards, and research-based instructional strategies that lead to student learning - communicating understanding of the links between academic standards, effective multi-tiered instruction, and student performance - monitoring the translation of ing standards into student accessible language - modeling and promoting the use of formative and interim assessments and other data to align and improve a rigorous and culturally relevant curriculum and instruction. - utilizing Rule 6A-5.065 F.A.C., the Educator Accomplished Practices (FEAPs) and a common language of instruction to promote an effective continuous instructional improvement process and to establish high expectations for the quality of instruction and professional responsibility - monitors and evaluates the implementation of effective multi-tiered instruction - institutionalizes effective integration of technology for improved student learning - 3.
+- 1. Student Achievement Results: Effective school leaders make student learning their top priority and achieve results on the school's student learning goals.
+They demonstrate proficiency in: - prioritizing time, energy, and resources on student learning - development and implementation of quality standards-based curricula - data analysis for instructional improvement - planning and goal setting focused on student achievement - sharing evidence of student improvement. - 2.
+Instructional Leadership: Effective school leaders work collaboratively to develop and implement an instructional framework that aligns curriculum with state standards, effective instructional practices, student learning and assessments.
+They demonstrate proficiency in: - understanding student learning requirements, academic standards, and research-based instructional strategies that lead to student learning - communicating understanding of the links between academic standards, effective instruction, and student performance - translating standards into student accessible language - modeling and promoting the use of formative and interim assessments and other data to align and improve a rigorous and culturally relevant curriculum - utilizing Rule 6A-5.065 F.A.C., the Educator Accomplished Practices (FEAPs) and a common language of instruction to promote an effective continuous instructional improvement process and to establish high expectations for the quality of instruction and professional responsibility - 3.
 Human Resource Development Effective school leaders recruit, retain and develop effective faculty and staff.
-They demonstrate proficiency in: - providing ongoing and timely formal and informal feedback to faculty and staffcolleagues for the purpose of improving individual professional practice and organizational climate and performance, - linking professional practice with student achievement to demonstrate cause and effect relationships - identifying faculty and staff proficiencvies needs and facilitating effective professional development learning focused on school and individual priority needs - focusing improvement plans and deliberate practice on evidence, research, and classroom realities faced by teachers - monitoring implementation of critical faculty development initiatives - participating in and leading ongoing school based professional Idevelopment learning, - enabling effective use of collegial learning processes and modeling coaching and mentoring, - recruiting and retaining effective and highly effective classroom teachers, - improving the evaluation ratings of instructional personnel - use of the district's evaluation system criteria and procedures and contemporary research on effective instructional practices to implement quality continuous improvement - develops, promotes and actively participates in job-embedded differentiated professional development learning including the use of technology to nurture a high performing team - institutionalizes effective integration of technology for improved student learning
+They demonstrate proficiency in: - providing ongoing and timely formal and informal feedback to colleagues for the purpose of improving individual professional practice and organizational climate and performance, - linking professional practice with student achievement to demonstrate cause and effect relationships - identifying faculty proficiencies needs and facilitating effective professional development focused on school and individual priority needs - focusing improvement plans and deliberate practice on evidence, research, and classroom realities faced by teachers - monitoring implementation of critical faculty development initiatives - participating in and leading professional development, - enabling effective use of collegial learning processes and modeling coaching and mentoring, - recruiting and retaining effective and highly effective classroom teachers. - improving the evaluation ratings of instructional personnel - use of the district's evaluation system criteria and procedures and contemporary research on effective instructional practices to implement quality continuous improvement - develops, promotes and actively participates in job-embedded differentiated professional development including the use of technology to nurture a high performing team - institutionalizes effective integration of technology for improved student learning - 4.
+Decision Making; Effective school leaders manage a decision making process that is based on vision, mission and improvement priorities using facts and data, and monitor the effectiveness of decisions and decision processes.
+They demonstrate proficiency in: - giving priority attention to decision processes that impact the quality of student learning and teacher proficiency